 You are required to attend all lectures.
 However, I realize you are also adults with other life priorities that must be sometimes be balanced.
 Please do not stress if you need to miss a class lecture.
-You will be given some grace in attendance, but please notify Dr. Huffman with the reason you have missed a class or if you will need to.
+You will be given some grace in attendance, but please notify Dr. Huffman with the reason you must missed a class.